 The following charts illustrate the performance-based nature of the executive compensation program as a percentage of target total direct compensation (which is composed of base salary, target annual cash incentive awards and the grant date fair value of target equity-based incentive awards).
-For specific target amounts of annual cash incentive awards and equity-based incentive awards, see the Grant of Plan-Based Awards Table on page 43 of this Proxy Statement:
+In fiscal 2021, due to the extreme volatility in the Company's common stock price resulting from the Covid-19 pandemic, the Compensation Committee reduced the value and amount of long-term incentive grants made to all Named Executive Officers and granted only time vesting restricted stock units to the Named Executive Officers, other than the CEO, which is further described under "Compensation Discussion and Analysis - Long-Term Equity-Based Compensation" on page 36.
+The Compensation Committee expects to return to its usual practice of granting performance vesting restricted stock to the Named Executive Officers in fiscal 2022.
+For specific target amounts of annual cash incentive awards and equity-based incentive awards, see the Grant of Plan-Based Awards Table on page 46 of this Proxy Statement: